as2811-project/aemo-e2e-forecast/README.md

 ## End-to-end Time Series Forecasting
-### Forecasting Electricity Demand and Retail Price using XGBoost and LSTM
+### Forecasting Electricity Demand and Retail Price using XGBoost

 This is an end-to-end ML/Time Series forecasting project.
 I'll be applying a few concepts from the book `Designing Machine Learning Systems` by Chip Huyen.